Skip to content

 I think we’ll look back on this as the second age of globalization—the first one was before World War I. In this era, decisions were primarily made on the basis of the economic efficiency.
 We had this incredible growth of supply chains where there wasn’t much thought about security, nationalism or resilience.
 In that period, it didn’t seem necessary.
 The efficiency that came with the vast expansion of supply chains was an important element in keeping inflation low.
 People relied upon these global supply chains, and they grew and developed to an extent that, until COVID-19, people didn’t realize just how intense the links were.
 Now we’re seeing governments step in again in the name of national security and resilience.
 A few years ago, you didn’t speak in favor of industrial policy in the US.

-Do you see more resource nationalization and protectionism coming from other jurisdictions around the world?
+Do you see more resource nationalization and protectionism coming from other jurisdictions?

 I think there’s more intervention.
-I wrote a book some years ago called The Commanding Heights, which talked about the balance of confidence shifting towards markets versus government.
-And certainly the balance of confidence, if we can call it that, is shifting back towards governments and being less confident in markets, much more interventionist.
+I wrote a book some years ago called The Commanding Heights, which talked about the balance of confidence shifting toward markets versus government.
+And certainly the balance of confidence, if we can call it that, is shifting back toward governments and being less confident in markets, much more interventionist.
 National security and growing geopolitical competition are shaping those decisions.

 A landmark piece of legislation in this energy transition is the one you mentioned: the US’s Inflation Reduction Act.
-Are you seeing that affect the investments energy companies are making?
+Are you seeing that affect energy companies’ investments?

 It’s the biggest piece of industrial policy that the United States has done for decades.
 And it’s mostly carrots rather than sticks—the incentives for investment are very high because of the tax credits and direct payments.
 Those incentives are so great that companies have to rethink their investment strategies.
 It also gives them the confidence to make bigger bets.
 What company is going to say no to it?
 It’s so attractive.
 Still, you’re not going to be able to do some things if you can’t get permits.
 And with a Republican House, there’ll be more scrutiny of the IRA.

-It’s one of the things that’s still going to take time to sort out all of the impacts it has.
-I have heard the IRA described as generational in its impact.
+It’s still going to take time to sort out all of the impacts it has.
+I’ve heard [the IRA] described as generational in its impact.
 I mean, it’s huge.

 What about other countries’ reactions to the IRA?
 How do you think they will respond?